 - Choose a VPN with strong security features.
 All the VPNs in this article provide industry-standard VPN security features like 256-bit AES encryption, a no-logs policy to prevent the VPN from logging your P2P traffic, a kill switch to protect you from traffic leaks if the VPN disconnects while torrenting, and protection against IPv6, DNS, or WebRTC leaks.

-- Fast speeds.
+- Pick a provider with fast speeds.
 VPNs will always slow down your speeds due to the encryption-decryption process and the distance between you and the server.
 But the best VPNs minimize the slowdown so that it’s not noticeable — all the VPNs on this list provided me with fast download speeds on both nearby and distant servers.

-- Extra features.
+- Get a VPN with extra features.
 I recommend picking a VPN that provides extra features that make torrenting more secure and convenient.
 Most of my top picks provide access to split-tunneling and port forwarding (features that let you fine-tune download speeds) or an ad blocker, which gets rid of ads on P2P sites and protects you from shady torrenting sites.

 - Select a VPN that’s easy to use.
 It shouldn’t take you more than 2 minutes to install a VPN on your device and start torrenting with it.
 All the VPNs in this guide have easy-to-install apps that are very intuitive.